 brew install git

-The command installs the latest Git version available for your system.
+The command installs the latest version of Git available on your system.

 Wait for the installation to finish, then open a new terminal window.